-There was no tipping in America before the Civil War.
-And it was during the 1920s — the second rise of KKK since Civil War ended — when all the anti-tipping laws were repealed in America.
-You could say tipping is how those Americans who lost the Civil War managed to legalize an aristocratic-like power over their now-emancipated servant class.
+There was no tipping in America before Civil War.
+It was then during the 1920s — the second rise of KKK since Civil War ended — when all anti-tipping laws were repealed in America to make way for white supremacists to promote it.
+You could say tipping is how racist Americans who lost their Civil War managed to instead legalize aims for aristocratic-like power over the now-emancipated black servant class in America.

-Some in America saw the dangers and worked to shut-down the anti-democratic tipping culture, arguing correctly how it violated American values.
+Some in America saw the dangers of tipping early and worked to shut-down such anti-democratic culture, arguing correctly it violated core American values.
 There were numerous anti-tipping laws in the early 1900s.
 Here you can see some of the views of tipping in America at that time: